zral/kafka-demo/README.md

 - `csharp-consumer/`: C# service that receives messages from Kafka topic and stores them.
 - `java-producer/`: Java Spring Boot service that sends messages to Kafka topic.
 - `java-consumer/`: Java Spring Boot service that receives messages from Kafka topic and stores them.
+- `go-producer/`: Go service that sends messages to Kafka topic.
+Built with a minimal scratch image (14.7MB).
+- `go-consumer/`: Go service that receives messages from Kafka topic and stores them.
+Built with a minimal scratch image (14.9MB).
-- `web-ui/`: React app that allows the user to send messages and display received messages for Node.js, Python, C#, and Java services.
+- `web-ui/`: React app that allows the user to send messages and display received messages for all supported services.
 - `docker-compose.yml`: Docker Compose file for deploying everything.
 - `Kafka UI`: Web interface for monitoring Kafka topics and messages (http://localhost:8081).